minkaotic/front-end-notes/MVC-and-Razor.md

 ## Bundling & Minification
-Bundling and minification are two techniques you can use since ASP.NET 4.5 to improve request load time.
+Bundling and minification are two techniques used to improve request load time.
 Bundling and minification improve load time by reducing the number of requests to the server and reducing the size of requested assets (such as CSS and JavaScript.)

 Most of the current major browsers limit the number of simultaneous connections per each hostname to six.
 That means that while six requests are being processed, additional requests for assets on a host will be queued by the browser, so if your website is comprised of a great number of `.html`/`.css`/`.js` files, this will significantly impair page load time.